 Use a To-Do List Application

-A to-do list software application helps you list, organize, prioritize, and track your tasks.
+A to-do list software application helps you list, organize, prioritize, and track your activities.

 Most of these apps are complete productivity tools that help you stay on top of work and never miss anything.
 They’re integrated with other tools, from calendars to file-sharing platforms such as Google Drive.